-In some instances a patient will be referred to a clinician who will perform both the diagnostic and treatment cancer surgery procedures.
+In some instances, a patient will be referred to a clinician who will perform both the diagnostic and treatment cancer surgery procedures.
 Usually a patient with multiple procedures and one surgeon would have their Wait 1 information included in the first waitlist entry (in this case the diagnostic oncology procedure).
-However the guidance for this scenario is to report the patient's Wait 1 information within the second waitlist entry (surgical oncologytreatment).
+However, the guidance for this scenario is to report the patient's Wait 1 information within the second waitlist entry (surgical oncology-treatment).

 The reason for this is diagnostic waitlist entries are excluded from performance reporting.
-To ensure the patient's Wait 1 information can be included in performance reporting, it is therefore reported in the Surgical Oncology-Treatment waitlist entry.
-The data should be submitted as per Figure 6 below:
+To ensure the patient's Wait 1 information can be included in performance reporting, it is therefore reported in the surgical oncology-treatment waitlist entry.
+The data should be submitted as per Table 8.